HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 (A. Strand, personal communication, October 12, 2011).
-Prior to the move the collection was larger, but one third of the books were weeded and discarded when the school moved out of its old building and into the campus of portables (D. Ramsey, personal communication, April 2011).
+Prior to the move the collection was larger, but one third of the books were weeded and discarded when the school moved out of its old building and into the campus of portables (D. R------, personal communication, April 2011).

 While there are some funding options as described in the section on strengths, public school funding in California is extremely limited at this time and the library has to make careful purchasing decisions.
-In addition, at times the school has to make very fast decisions about how to spend money, which doesn’t leave enough time to carefully consider the best purchases (A. Bogie, personal communication, October 18, 2011).
+In addition, at times the school has to make very fast decisions about how to spend money, which doesn’t leave enough time to carefully consider the best purchases (A. B------, personal communication, October 18, 2011).
 California education funding is decreasing with the budget problems.

 The school day runs from 8:10 to 2:25, and the librarian’s hours are 7:45-2:45.
-Approximately 1.5 hours of the seven hour day are taken up by the two different lunchtimes, and another 45 minutes is taken up by the Ms. Bogie’s breaks.
+Approximately 1.5 hours of the seven hour day are taken up by the two different lunchtimes, and another 45 minutes is taken up by the Ms. B------’s breaks.
 This leaves less than five hours per day for her to complete projects, collaborate with teachers, check in and shelve books, and keep the library in order.
-A textbook manager assists with supervision and support during the lunch periods, but is not available during other times of day to help with library tasks (A. Bogie, personal communication, October 6, 2011).
+A textbook manager assists with supervision and support during the lunch periods, but is not available during other times of day to help with library tasks (A. B------, personal communication, October 6, 2011).

 ###Opportunities